The Glacier National Park Conservancy is the official non-profit fundraising partner of Glacier National Park.

 Barbara oversees all of the Conservancy’s daily financial operations and first came to Glacier National Park on a high school science trip.
 She hiked the Highline Trail, drove across Going to the Sun Road, and was astounded by the grandeur and wilderness she saw.
 She returned after high school to study Zoology at the University of Montana, and after graduation she relocated but promised herself she would one day return and stay permanently, which she eventually did when she joined the Conservancy.
 Barb is thrilled to be a part of an organization that shares her love and passion for Glacier and works towards maintaining this incredible wilderness.
 She loves all the seasons of Glacier but winter is a special time to her.
 She is an avid cross country skier and loves to be in Glacier in the winter when the crowds thin and snow buries the park.
 If she’s not in the park, you can find Barb exploring the Flathead Valley birding, skiing, hiking or just hanging out in the woods with her dogs.

 As the creative lead, Becca creates and manages print and digital marketing projects for the Glacier Conservancy.
 Becca moved to Montana in 2007 to do trail work.
-She spent two seasons with the MCC, and another four summers working for the Forest Service on trail crew and as a wilderness ranger in the Great Bear.
-After six summers of slaying trees and eating dirt, she decided to become a web and graphic designer.
-When she isn’t making magic on the computer, Becca enjoys rollerblading and searching for wolverines.
+She spent two seasons with the Montana Conservation Corps, and four summers working for the Forest Service on trail crew and as a wilderness ranger in the Great Bear Wilderness.
+After six summers of chopping trees and eating dirt, she decided to become a web and graphic designer.
+When she isn’t making magic on the computer, Becca enjoys roaming in the mountains and searching for wolverines.

 Board of Directors